 Howells’s earliest musical education came from his sister at an old upright piano within the family home at Lydney, Gloucestershire.
-He also heard the organ played by his father in the Baptist chapel next door and then progressed to Lydney Parish Church, where he had his first experience of choral music.
-Herbert’s headmaster encouraged him and a local squire funded more serious tuition with Herbert Brewer at Gloucester Cathedral, becoming an apprentice at the same time as Ivor Gurney and Ivor Novello.
-Crucially, the link with Gloucester also drew Howells into the world of the Three Choirs Festivals where he experienced not only the riches of the oratorio tradition but also some of the latest contemporary music.
+Although the family had very little money, his headmaster encouraged him and a local squire funded more serious musical tuition with Herbert Brewer at Gloucester Cathedral, becoming an official apprentice at the same time as Ivor Gurney and Ivor Novello.
+Crucially, the link with Gloucester also drew Howells into the world of the Three Choirs Festivals, where he experienced not only the riches of the oratorio tradition but also some of the latest contemporary music.
 When he won an open scholarship to study at the Royal College of Music in 1912, he changed overnight.
-The ‘queer looking scrubby little creature’ that Hubert Parry describes in his diary entry for the scholarship examination transformed himself into a charming, dapper gentleman.
+The ‘queer looking scrubby little creature’ (that Sir Hubert Parry describes in his diary) transformed himself into a charming, dapper gentleman.
 Likewise with the move to London, Howells jettisoned so much of his early musical style in favour of a far more refined writing where every note mattered.
 The move to such a cosmopolitan city allowed Howells to soak up all of the latest music.
 Sir Hubert Parry mentored him and he was frequently invited to salon recitals in the homes of the rich and famous in Kensington and beyond.
 The Royal College of Music itself hosted many of the earliest London performances of new music and it was the French school of Debussy and Ravel which had the greatest impact on Howells.
 Likewise, the wartime performances of Sergei Diaghilev’s Ballets Russes were unmissable for the young composer.
 He joined the teaching staff of the Royal College of Music in 1920, remaining there throughout his career until ill health forced him to reduce his musical activities in the late 1970’s.
 He died in 1983 and was buried in Westminster Abbey.